Engineering for Crisis Management: A User-Centred Analysis of Disaster Mobile Applications: Limitations

+\textbf{Context:} Finally, the findings of this study may be influenced by the temporal context in which the data were collected.
+Disaster mobile apps are continuously updated, and user perceptions may change over time as new features are introduced or existing issues are resolved.
+Therefore, the results should be interpreted as a snapshot of the disaster mobile apps ecosystem during the study period.

-To enhance the reliability of our study and ensure reproducibility for future researchers, we have compiled a comprehensive replication package openly available on GitHub \footnote{github.com/Syukrondzeko/natural-disaster-app-review-analysis}, which includes the dataset used in our analysis and the source code of clustering and sentiment analysis models utilized.
-This repository is designed to facilitate replication of our study, providing step-by-step guidelines on how to use it, thus minimizing the risk of obtaining different results.
+Despite these limitations, this study provides a comprehensive analysis of disaster mobile apps and user-reported challenges, offering insights that can inform improvements to future disaster communication systems.
+To enhance the reliability of our study and ensure reproducibility for future researchers, we have compiled a comprehensive replication package, openly available on author's GitHub repository, which includes the dataset used in our analysis and the source code for the clustering and sentiment analysis models utilised.
+This repository is designed to facilitate replication of our study by providing step-by-step guidelines for use, thereby minimising the risk of obtaining different results.